Parvj26/Cotiviti-workshop/README.md

     <img src="images/confluent.png" width=50% height=50%>
 </div>

-# <div align="center">Kenvue | Confluent Workshop repository</div>
+# <div align="center">Cotiviti | Confluent Workshop repository</div>

-This repository contains workshop content for Kenvue to be held on Aug 16th & 17th, 2023.
+This repository contains workshop content for Cotiviti to be held on Oct 13, 2023.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction